 Can I call dibs on several matches?

 No. We’ve had some issues about this in the past.
 It’s unfair to others who may also want to do a particular fight if you’ve called dibs on ten or so matches.
 Just call dibs on one match at a time.
-Also, calling dibs on a new match immediately after finishing one isn’t really any different from calling dibs on multiple matches, so please, after completing one match, wait a while before calling dibs on another.

 Are rematches (for example, another King Kong vs. SpaceGodzilla) allowed?